buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 {% include content_blurb.html category="articles" slug="task-for-mindfulness_analayo" %}
 - Mindfulness practices may be essential for facing climate change.

-{% include content_blurb.html category="articles" slug="resources-for-buddhist-environmentalism_ives-christopher" %}
+{% include content_blurb.html category="essays" slug="climate-change-ethics-and-the-field-of-greed_von-der-heyde-victor" %}
-- With its focus on the mind and the social realm, Buddhist ethics still has some perspective to offer the environmental movement.
+- Especially as Buddhists can use their practice to set a good example for others.

 #### Chapter 5: Economics